Joining the IHE is easy using our new online application processJoin us now

 These specially tailored workshops comprise two parts and offer one to one mentoring by our experienced team of senior reviewers.
 Each workshop will guide you through our simplified application process so that by the conclusion of workshop 2 you will have not only completed your application in full but also submitted your paperwork for review.

-To attend these workshops, you will need to commit to 2 half days online and complete a few simple forms about yourself prior to Workshop 1, undertake an hour or so preparation activity prior to workshop 1 and carry out assembly activity of evidence during the week period between the workshop sessions.
+To attend these workshops, you will need to commit to 1 day in-person and one half-day online and complete a few simple forms about yourself prior to Workshop 1, undertake an hour or so preparation activity prior to workshop 1 and carry out assembly activity of evidence during the week period between the workshop sessions.

 Please note: the course fee also includes the cost of your EngTech submission.